 It all started with a single film: Highlander (1986) introduces Connor MacLeod (Christopher Lambert), an Immortal born in the Scottish Highlands.
 In a series of flashbacks, Connor is mentored by Juan Ramírez (Sean Connery), a wise Immortal who teaches him the basics before being beheaded by Connor's sworn enemy, the Kurgan (Clancy Brown).
 The film's other half takes place in Eighties-era New York City, where all the world's Immortals, whose numbers are now growing thin, are drawn together to battle to the last manin a final showdown dubbed "The Gathering".
 By the end of the film, Connor and the Kurgan are the only Immortals left.
 Connor kills him in a Final Battle, saves the girl (Roxanne Hart), and gains The Prize.
 This film is currently undergoing preparations for a remake.

-Highlander 2: The Quickening (1991) flash-forwards to the year 2024.
-Connor is back, having parlayed The Prize (the ability to read the minds of all the world's mortals at once) into building a vast planetary force field to replace the broken ozone layer; the downside is that the entire planet is now permanently dark.
+Highlander II: The Quickening (1991) borrows liberally from both Blade Runner and Tim Burton's Batman by flashing-forward to the year 2024.
+Connor is a wealthy man, having parlayed The Prize (the ability to read the minds of all the world's mortals at once) into building a vast planetary force field to repair the ozone layer; the downside is that the entire planet is now permanently dark, but nothing's perfect.
 In other news, the Immortals are revealed to be space aliens from planet Zeist, while the evil General Katana (Michael Ironside) has come to Earth to kill Connor off.
-While it enjoyed a much bigger budget, it was panned by critics and scorned by the fans.
-It should be noted however, that these bizarre changes were due to Executive Meddling (the film ran out of budget halfway through the shooting).
-Several years after the theatrical screening, the director brutally re-edited the film into The Renegade Cut for release on home video — twice.
-The edit had all references to Zeist removed.
+While it enjoyed a much bigger budget, it was panned by critics, scorned by the fans and rode high on "Worst Movies Ever" lists for a long time.
+It should be noted however, that these bizarre changes were due to Executive Meddling and the film running out of budget halfway through shooting.
+Several years after the theatrical screening, the director re-edited the film into The Renegade Cut for release on home video — twice.
+The edits had all references to Zeist removed.
 The troubled history of the film's production is explained in this mini-documentary.

 Highlander: The Series (1992-1998) follows the life of Duncan MacLeod (Adrian Paul), an Immortal who happens to be a cousin of the movies' Connor MacLeod (then again, who isn't?).
 The series was originally intended to be a prequel to the first movie (resolving the continuity issues the screen was plagued with), being about the larger body of Immortals in the time of the Gathering coming together and doing combat in the large scale ladder match that would ultimately lead up to Connor MacLeod versus the Kurgan.
 After the first season it became clear that the Series was doing quite well in its own right.
-This made the canonicity of the original film (and the inevitable necessity of Duncan's death) problematic.
-The first film as straight canon began to fade in the Series continuity.
-Currently in Series fandom the original film is considered to be canon excepting where it is contradicted by something in the Series or the films that were based on it, which take priority.
-Likewise the parts of the first season which are rooted in the original film are also Loose Canon (such as strong references to the Gathering and so on).
-The series also introduces the Watchers, a mysterious group which has observed and chronicled Immortal activities throughout history.
-The series coined the term "The Game", which refers to the Immortals' ongoing battle.
+This made the canonicity of the original film, and the inevitable necessity of Duncan's death, problematic.
+The first film as straight canon began to fade from the Series continuity; Currently in the Series' fandom, the original film is considered to be canon apart from Connor winning The Prize.
+Naturally, The Game is still ongoing.
+(Events suggest it may never end, due to millions of people harboring the 'potential' to become immortal.)
+The series introduces the Watchers, a mysterious group which has observed and chronicled Immortal activities throughout history.
+It also coined the term "The Game", which refers to the Immortals' ongoing battle.
 For the most part it was well-received and internally consistent.